tiredofit/docker-restic/README.md

 #### Check Options

 This allows restic to check your repository for errors.
-There is functionality to check minimally, a subset of the fata, or all data.
+There is functionality to check minimally, a subset of the data, or all data.
-A Check job requires exlcusive access to the Restic Repository, therefore no other jobs should be running on them at any time.
+A Check job requires exclusive access to the Restic Repository, therefore no other jobs should be running on them at any time.

 ##### Default Check Options